AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 <div class="green-box">
   <strong>Key Insight:</strong>
-  The distinction here is not between inference vs. prediction or exploratory vs. confirmatory analysis, but rather how much trust is placed in a model and how computation approximates it.
+ <li> The distinction here is not between inference vs. prediction or exploratory vs. confirmatory analysis, but rather how much trust is placed in a model and how computation approximates it. </li>
 </div>

 <div class="yellow-box">
   <strong>Model Trust:</strong>
-  The process of iterative model building highlights how much computation and model development rely on trust in individual models and their approximations.
+ <li>  The process of iterative model building highlights how much computation and model development rely on trust in individual models and their approximations. </li>
 </div>

 These differing perspectives influence how statistical methods evolve as new challenges emerge in applied settings.